TriggerExcited/DIAL/README.md

 # DIAL
 DIagonal ALternating blur implementation for RetroArch.
-A high performance alternative to other conventional blurs like Gaussian blur.
+A high performance alternative to conventional blurs like Gaussian blur.